Fedde Leysen

-Fedde Leysen (born 9 July 2003) is a Belgian footballer who plays for Belgian Pro League club Union SG as a defender.
+Fedde Leysen (born 9 July 2003) is a Belgian professional footballer who plays as a defender for club Sassuolo, on loan from Belgian Pro League club Union SG.

 Club career

 Born in Geel, Leysen started his career with Jong PSV.
-He played 54 games in 3 seasons for Jong PSV in the Eerste Divisie.
+He played 54 games in three seasons for Jong PSV in the Eerste Divisie.

-On 13 June 2023, Belgian side Union SG confirmed the signing of Leysen on a 3 year deal until 2026.
+On 13 June 2023, Belgian side Union SG confirmed the signing of Leysen on a three-year deal until 2026.

+On 21 August 2026, Leysen moved to Sassuolo in Italy on loan with a conditional obligation to buy.

 International career

 Leysen was a Belgium youth international.